 - Use a bold-colored announcement bar to communicate important information.

-- Allocate the most space to visual elements that showcase your hero product.
+- Allocate the most space to visual branding elements that showcase your hero product.

 - Use videos to create movement on your page and showcase a range of products.